sergeballif/NSC-Math-453/Syllabus.md

 __Tokens:__ Each student will be given five “tokens” at the beginning of the term.
 Each token can be cashed in for one of the following:

-* A revision of a Miniproject that was assessed at Novice level.
+* A revision of a Mastery Problem that was assessed at Progressing level.
-* A third attempt of a Quiz.
+* A third attempt of a Concept Check.
-* A 24-hour extension on any Midterm Exam, Miniproject, WeBWorK set, or Teaching Item, or the Getting Started assignment.
-If you choose to use a token for a deadline extension, you must inform me prior to the original deadline (which is 11:59pm EDT Sunday) and the new deadline will become 11:59pm EDT Monday.
+* A 24-hour extension on any Mastery Problem  or Teaching Item due date, or the Getting Started assignment.
+If you choose to use a token for a deadline extension, you must inform me prior to the original deadline.
 Submissions given after the extended deadline are not accepted.

 Opportunities to earn additional tokens may be given during the semester.